Skip to content

 This is how one should be allowed to study: in a modern library with connections to three different coffee providers, surrounded by a beautiful garden.
 For the students in Warsaw, this is reality….
 Welcome to Warsaw University Library!

-From the ground, the building of the Warsaw University Library, located a few dozen meters from the Vistula River looks quite unusual; the long and austere stone facade with blue trim somewhat resembles the famous Pompidou Center of Paris.
-However, the library is famous not for its façade, but for having one of the largest roof gardens in all of Europe.
+From the ground, the building of the Warsaw University Library, located a few dozen meters from the Vistula River, looks quite unusual; the long and austere stone facade with blue trim somewhat resembles the famous Pompidou Center of Paris.
+However, the library is famous not for its façade, but for having one of Europe’s largest roof gardens.

 This one-hectare space is a magical little land of fountains, streams, gazebos, and lawns, and the library’s windows and skylights add a slightly surreal touch to the place.
 The roof garden was designed by the talented architect Irena Bajerska.
 From the roof garden, you will have a fantastic view of the city with panoramas of the Vistula River, the newly built PGE National Stadium, and the Copernicus Center.